 The responsible pharmacist record was seen as being retained and the responsible pharmacist notice was displayed in pharmacy where patients could see it.

-The fridge temperatures were recorded daily and were always in the two to eight degrees Celsius range.
+The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.
 Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.
-Short dated stock was marked for with stickers.
+Short-dated stock was marked with stickers.

 The private prescription records were retained and were seen to be in order.
-The emergency supply records were retained electronically but some entries omitted a reason for the supply when it was made at the request of a patient.
-The specials records were retained but some entries omitted the prescriber's name and address.
+The emergency supply records were retained electronically but some entries omitted a detailed reason for the supply when it was made at the request of a patient.
+The specials records were retained but some entries omitted the patient's and prescriber's name and address.

 There were cordless telephones available for use and confidential waste was collected in confidential waste bins and this was removed by the company for destruction.
-An information governance policy (IG) was in place and the healthcare team were required to complete an e-learning programme on IG.
+An information governance policy (IG) was in place and the healthcare team were required to complete an e-Learning programme on IG.

-There was a safeguarding children and vulnerable adults e-learning program on the company training website which all the members of staff were required to complete.
+There was a safeguarding children and vulnerable adults e-Learning program on the company training website which all the members of staff were required to complete.
 Staff were aware of the signs to look out for that may indicate safeguarding concerns.
-Staff could readily locate local contact details to raise safeguarding concerns or ask for advice about them.
+Staff could not readily locate local contact details to raise safeguarding concerns or ask for advice about them.
+The pharmacy manager agreed to address this.

-Principle 2 - Staffing ✓ Standards met
+Principle 2 - Staffing Good practice